Blog title V2

 • Produce a Statement of Work.

-• Outline time and materials needed in the SOW.
+• Outline time and materials needed in the Statement of Work.

 Other co-employment risks include independent contractor misclassification, exemption status and other regulations.